lognllc/ttlogn-tool/README.md

 ```

 ## <a name="add_task"/>add task
 Add a new task to a story of Pivotal.
+If the parameter received is '-a', print all the stories of the user.
+If there isn't a parameter print a list of the started and unstarted stories of the user.

 ### Parameters
 * [-a]: Flag to modify any story, where the user is an owner (Optional)